Ray Martin (politician)

-Raymond James Martin (born August 8, 1941) is a politician in Alberta, Canada and former member of the Legislative Assembly of Alberta.
+Raymond James Martin (born August 8, 1941) is a Canadian politician in Alberta who was a member of the Legislative Assembly of Alberta from 1982 to 1993 and from 2004 to 2008.

 Martin served four terms as an Alberta MLA and two terms as an Edmonton Public School Board Trustee.
-In 2018, Martin published his memoir, "Made in Alberta: The Ray Martin Story".
+In 2018, Martin published his memoir, Made in Alberta: The Ray Martin Story.

 Early life

 Born in 1941 in Delia, Alberta, Martin attended the University of Alberta in Edmonton.
-He was a member of the Kappa Sigma fraternity.
+He was a member of Kappa Sigma fraternity.
 He later attended the University of Calgary in order to earn his master's degree.

 He taught in Edmonton public schools.

 Provincial politics

 Martin ran for a seat in the 1975 Alberta general election in Calgary and in 1979 in Edmonton-Norwood but both times was unsuccessful.

-Martin was elected to the Legislative Assembly of Alberta in the 1982 provincial election to join Grant Notley as part of the two-member Alberta New Democratic Party (NDP) caucus.
-At the time, they plus two Independent members were the only opposition MLAs sitting in the Legislature, sitting in opposition to more than 70 Conservative MLAs.
+Martin ran again in Edmonton-Norwood in 1982 provincial election.
+This time he was elected to the Legislative Assembly of Alberta to join Grant Notley in a two-member Alberta New Democratic Party (NDP) caucus.
+At the time, the two NDP-ers and two Independent members were the only opposition MLAs in the Legislature, sitting in opposition to more than 70 Conservative MLAs.
+Martin was the first NDP MLA elected in Edmonton since the end of the use of single transferable voting in Edmonton back in 1956.

 He became leader of the Alberta NDP in 1984, succeeding Grant Notley after his death in a plane crash.

 Martin led the party to a highwater mark (at the time) winning 16 seats in the 1986 provincial election, making him leader of the opposition in the legislature.
 Still under Ray's leadership, the NDP took that same number of seats in the 1989 election.

 In 1993, none of the party's sitting MLAs were re-elected.
 Martin was defeated in his constituency, Edmonton-Norwood, by Liberal Andrew Beniuk.